 The South Bend Police Department can take some reports via phone.
-Dial (574) 235-9201 to be connected to a Records Specialist who will take your report 24 hours a day.
+Dial (574) 235-9201 to be connected to a Records Specialist.
 You will be given a police report number for your records.

 Record Specialists can take the following incident reports by phone: